-The Project would not require removal of several pole-mounted transformers located on Bay Street and Sacramento Street.
-In addition, during construction of the proposed buildings, the Project would maintain a 15-foot clearance radius from the centerline of the power poles to the proposed buildings.
-Notwithstanding, in the event that PCBs are found within areas that are proposed for demolition, suspect materials would be removed in accordance with all applicable federal, state, and local regulations.
-Therefore, with compliance with applicable regulations, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts related to the removal of PCBs during demolition would be less than significant.
+According to the Phase I ESA, there is no evidence of existing USTs or ASTs within the Project site.
+The Project would not involve any construction in or near the area of existing UST sites within 0.25 mile of the Project site.
+No other records were found that indicate the presence of USTs within the areas proposed for construction.
+Notwithstanding, in the unlikely event that USTs are found, suspect materials would be removed in accordance with all applicable federal, State, and local regulations.
+For example, if USTs are encountered, prior to removal, applicable permits would be obtained from the LAFD.
+As such, with compliance with applicable regulations and requirements, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving USTs and ASTs.
+Therefore, impacts related to the potential removal of USTs during construction would be less than significant.

-(iv) Asbestos-Containing Materials
+(iii) Asbestos-Containing Materials

-In accordance with SCAQMD Rule 1403, the Project Applicant would be required to conduct a comprehensive asbestos survey prior to demolition, subject to approval by the City of Los Angeles Department of Building and Safety.
-In the event that asbestos-containing materials are found on-site, suspect materials would be removed by a certified asbestos abatement contractor in accordance with applicable regulations.
+As discussed above, based on the age of the existing buildings, it is possible ACMs could be present.
+In the event that ACMs are found within areas proposed for demolition, suspect materials would be removed by a certified asbestos abatement contractor in accordance with applicable regulations.
 With compliance with relevant regulations and requirements, Project construction activities would not expose people to a substantial risk resulting from the release of asbestos fibers into the environment.
-Therefore, with compliance with applicable regulations, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts related to the removal of asbestos-containing materials during demolition would be less than significant.
+As such, with compliance with applicable regulations and requirements, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving ACMs.
+Therefore, impacts related to the potential removal of ACMs during demolition would be less than significant.

-(v) Lead-Based Paint
+(iv) Lead-Based Paint

-As discussed above, based on the construction dates of the on-site buildings, LBP may be present on-site.
+As discussed above, based on the age of the existing buildings, it is possible LBMs could be present.
 In the event that LBP is found within areas proposed for demolition, suspect materials would be removed in accordance with procedural requirements and regulations for the proper removal and disposal of LBP prior to demolition activities.
-Example procedural requirements include the use of respiratory protection devices while handling lead-containing materials, containment of lead or materials containing lead on the Project Site or at locations where construction activities are performed, and certification of all consultants and contractors conducting activities involving LBP or lead hazards.
+Example procedural requirements include the use of respiratory protection devices while handling lead-containing materials, containment of lead or materials containing lead on the Project site or at locations where construction activities are performed, and certification of all consultants and contractors conducting activities involving LBP or lead hazards.
 With compliance with relevant regulations and requirements, Project construction activities would not expose people to a substantial risk resulting from the release of LBP into the environment.
-Therefore, with compliance with applicable regulations, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts related to the removal of LBP during demolition would be less than significant.
+As such, with compliance with applicable regulations and requirements, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving LBPs.
+Therefore, impacts related to the potential removal of LBP during demolition would be less than significant.